jan-martinek/diplomka/src/5_design.md

     c) kontextu vzniku instituce - záměry autorů a dalších aktérů
         - požadavky vedení (proděkana, problém s časem; problém se zdůvodněním a nekonzistencí rozhodnutí; problém s doporučováním jiného stipendijního programu bez konzultace)
         - požadavky studentů (viz kritika a řešení)

-        Goodin: revidovatelnost + dobře stanovené meze revidovatelnosti, robustnost, citlivost k motivační komplexitě, veřejnosti praxe, variabilita

-blaug - mezi kritickou a incumbent demokracií – vznik na okraji instituce (studenti) ale z centra a optimalizací procesu (senát) – "many innovations are designed with such empowement in mind" (smith, p.
-3)
+            - kritika a řešení
+                - vázání rozhodování komise pro děkana
+                - zveřejňování disentu u rozhodnutí, kdy se děkan neshodne s komisí (libovolným směrem)
+                - zveřejňování žádostí
+                - zveřejňování hodnocení komise
+                - neznámý zůstatek v programu (propadlé žádosti na konci semestru, protože peníze došly)

-It appears to be a largely novel task to think about insti-tutional arrangements and procedures which could generate a selective pressure in favour of this type of reflective and open preference-learning, as opposed to fixed preferences that are entirely derivative from situational determinants, rigid beliefs or self-deception' (Offe and Preuss 1991: 168). (smith, 25)
+It appears to be a largely novel task to think about institutional arrangements and procedures which could generate a selective pressure in favour of this type of reflective and open preference-learning, as opposed to fixed preferences that are entirely derivative from situational determinants, rigid beliefs or self-deception' (Offe and Preuss 1991: 168). (smith, 25)

 First, in relation to the citizens who participate in the process, transparency requires that participants have a clear understanding about the conditions under which they are participating – for example, how has the issue under consideration been selected, who is organising the proc-ess, how will the outputs of the process affect political decisions? (smith, 25)